txje/Unicycler/README.md

    * It can cope with very repetitive genomes, such as [_Shigella_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC153260/).
    * It correctly handles plasmids of varying depth.
    * It works with long reads of any quality – even Nanopore reads classed as 'fail' can be used as input.
    * It works with any long read depth.
-Approximately 10x may be required to complete a genome, but it can make nearly-complete genomes with far fewer long reads.
+10x or more may be required to complete a genome, but Unicycler can make nearly-complete genomes with far fewer long reads.
    * Even if you have no long reads, it functions as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser and produces very good Illumina assemblies.
    * It produces an assembly _graph_ in addition to a contigs FASTA file, viewable in [Bandage](https://github.com/rrwick/Bandage).
    * It's easy to use, runs with just one command and doesn't require tinkering with parameters!